psychemedia/storytelling-notes/three-sillies.md

 "Just look at that horrid mallet up there, father," moaned the mother.
 "Supposing our daughter was to marry her sweetheart, and supposing they was to have a son, and supposing he was to grow to man's estate, and supposing he was to come down to draw cider like as we're doing, and supposing that there mallet was to fall on his head and kill him, how dreadful it would be!"

-"Dreadful indeed!" said the father, and seating him¬ self beside his wife and daughter started a-crying too.
+"Dreadful indeed!" said the father, and seating himself beside his wife and daughter started a-crying too.

 Now upstairs the young squire wanted his supper; so at last he lost patience and went down into the cellar to see for himself what they were all after.
 And there he found them seated side by side on the cask a-crying, with their feet all a-wash in cider, for the floor was fair flooded.
 So the first thing he did was to run straight and turn off the tap.
 Then he said: